aybmab/express-redux-sample/readme.md

 ## Todo List

-Here is a list of things that I still need to implement and/or figure out:
+Here is a list of things that I still need to implement/fix and/or learn about:

 * Testing (for all parts of the project...).
 * Finish implementing the todo example (allow users to mark items as completed and filter the todo list).